 Can you just ignore those collection notices?

 If you default on a credit card, loan, or even your monthly internet or utility payments, you run the risk of having your account sent to a collection agency.
 These third-party companies are hired to pursue a firm's unpaid debts.
-You're still liable for your bill even after it's sent to a collection
+You're still liable for your bill even after it's sent to a collection.

 Many people don't want to pay collection agencies, perhaps because there's no immediate benefit for paying off the debt—other than ending debt collection calls.
 However, before you decide to not pay off a debt in collection, make sure you know the consequences of ditching the outstanding balance.
 You can also call a debt collection defense attorney near you to help guide you through the process.

 You might also like: Have You Been Sued by LVNV Funding?